-Schema Registry ensures that the amount of possible conflicts between producer and consumer messages, such as bad data or sudden change of formats in messages, are reduced while Kafka's unique character is not affected.
-Schema registry is a standalone component, which simply makes it possible for the Kafka broker to remain the powerful player in the field of Message Streaming as it is today.
+Schema Registry ensures that the number of possible conflicts between producer and consumer messages, such as bad data or sudden change of formats in messages, are reduced while Kafka's unique character is not affected.
+Schema Registry is a standalone component, which makes it possible for the Kafka broker to remain a powerful player in the field of Message Streaming.

-Schema registry run on port 8081, which is the default for Schema registry.
-The port 8081 is only open within the VPC so to have access to Schema registry you need to run your service in Amazon Web Services or Google Cloud and peer your VPC with the Kafka cluster.
+Schema registry runs by default on port 8081.
+The port 8081 is only open within the VPC, so to have access to the Schema Registry, you need to run your service in Amazon Web Services or Google Cloud and peer your VPC with the Kafka cluster.

 More information about Schema registry can be found here.

-The Kafka REST Proxy gives you the opportunity to receive metadata from a cluster and produce and consume messages over a simple REST API.
-This feature can easily be enabled from the Control Panel for your cluster.
+The Kafka REST Proxy allows for the opportunity to receive metadata from a cluster and produce and consume messages over a simple REST API.
+This feature can easily be enabled from the Control Panel for any cluster.

 More information can be found here.